behdadahmadi/jscrypt/README.md

 jscrypt is a very small and handy module for encrypting/decrypting files with selected speed and a progress callback.

+NEW VERSION: Now It's possible to know when the job is done.
+Callback will return a boolean type,value of "true" to show the job is done.

 >npm install jscrypt --save

 -------------------